AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 TX Center-Aligned

-the PLL setup are as follows:- Data rate must be less than or equal to the maximum toggle rate (i.e., 600 Mbps) for center-aligned configuration on Trion FPGAs.
+For the frequency, phase, and clock settings, the data rate must be less than or equal to the maximum toggle rate for center-aligned configuration (follows the device data sheet).

 |---|---|---|